Mode projection#

 symmetries.
 Internally dynasor wraps the primitive cell

-and supercell
+Prim and supercell

-.
+Supercell.
 As a user only the

-and project_modes
+ModeProjector and project_modes should need

 to be imported.